pawelch96/hotel_bookings/README.md

 # Hotel Bookings

-A feature-first Flutter app that showcases the hotel catalogue, supports saving favorites locally, and demonstrates modular clean architecture with BLoC/Cubit driven presentation.
+A Flutter app that showcases the hotel catalogue, supports saving favorite hotels locally, and demonstrates modular clean architecture with BLoC/Cubit driven presentation.

 ---